Detention of WNBA's Griner in Moscow extended for 1 month

 MOSCOW (AP) — The lawyer for WNBA star Brittney Griner said Friday her pre-trial detention in Russia has been extended by one month.

-Griner’s lawyer Alexander Boikov told The Associated Press he believed the relatively short extension of the detention indicated the case would come to trial soon.
+Alexander Boykov told The Associated Press he believed the relatively short extension of the detention indicated the case would come to trial soon.
+She has been in detention for nearly three months.

+She appeared for the brief hearing handcuffed, her dreadlocks covered in a red hoodie and her face held low.

+Boykov said “We did not receive any complaints about the detention conditions from our client.”

 The Biden administration says Griner, 31, is being wrongfully detained.
 The WNBA and U.S. officials have worked toward her release, without visible progress.